mars-college/mars.college/_pages/live.md

         </span>
     </h2>
     <p>
         We encourage Martians to consider having some kind of personal transport to cover the distances between Mars and Bombay Beach.
-We are big fans of the <a href="/gallery/electric_unicycle/">electric unicycle</a>, and buy them in bulk for Martians.
-If you are interested in learning how to ride an electric unicycle with us, <a href="/euc">please see this page</a>.
+We are big fans of the <a href="/gallery/electric_unicycle/">electric unicycle</a>, and buy them in bulk.
+If you are interested in learning how to ride an electric unicycle with us, or joining our unicycling squad, <a href="/euc">please see this page</a>.
 We also have a collection of mountain bikes which can be freely borrowed.
     </p>
     <h2>
         <span id="diy">